jose-donato/jose-donato.pages.dev/src/content/blog/bringing-real-time-data-to-openbb-our-collaboration-with-pyth.md

 ## Championing Pyth's Vision

 Our journey with Pyth is just getting started.
-We've already done a successful proof of concept (demo below) to integrate Pyth into the Terminal Pro, and we're optimistic about extending this integration to our Add-in for Excel.
+We've already done a successful proof of concept (demo below) to integrate Pyth into OpenBB Workspace, and we're optimistic about extending this integration to our Add-in for Excel.
 The potential applications of Pyth's real-time data within our platform are vast and exciting.

 <video className="mx-auto" controls>
   <source src="https://openbb-cms.directus.app/assets/59afdf4a-b552-4c83-bb81-09da35b98488" />